davidobrien1985/davidobrien1985.github.io/blog/_posts/2024-03-20-entra-id-continuous-access-evaluation.md

 ## Not just a Technical Solution

 Adopting new technologies often comes with its set of challenges, and CAE is no exception.
-However, the key to successfully implementing CAE lies in understanding its operational nuances and being prepared to address potential issues.
+However, the key to successfully implementing CAE lies in understanding its operational nuances and being prepared to address potential issues.<br>
 One commonly overlooked aspect of CAE is the need for a cultural shift within organisations.
-This shift involves fostering a security-first mindset and ensuring that all stakeholders are aligned with the principles of CAE.
+This shift involves fostering a security-first mindset and ensuring that all stakeholders are aligned with the principles of CAE.<br>
 This also includes the need for continuous training and awareness programmes to keep everyone informed about the evolving security landscape and implications to their day-to-day operations.

 ## Embracing the Future of Cybersecurity